 This April, let's celebrate mathematics and statistics and the diverse researchers and students in these fields who are contributing so much to furthering discoveries, solving problems, and finding beauty in our world.

 Mathematics Awareness Month began in 1986 as Mathematics Awareness Week with a proclamation by President Ronald Reagan, who said in part:

 Despite the increasing importance of mathematics to the progress of our economy and society, enrollment in mathematics programs has been declining at all levels of the American educational system.
 Yet the application of mathematics is indispensable in such diverse fields as medicine, computer sciences, space exploration, the skilled trades, business, defense, and government.
 To help encourage the study and utilization of mathematics, it is appropriate that all Americans be reminded of the importance of this basic branch of science to our daily lives.

-The JPBM gratefully acknowledges The Math Forum for hosting the Mathematics Awareness Month website until 2005.
+The Math Forum hosted the Mathematics Awareness Month website until 2005.

 Activities for Mathematics and Statistics Awareness Month are generally organized by college and university departments, institutional public information offices, student groups, and related associations and interest groups.
 They have included a wide variety of workshops, competitions, exhibits, festivals, lectures, and symposia.
-Some years elected officials have issued proclamations for Mathematics Awareness Month, frequently in connection with special meetings and events arranged to observe the month.
+In some years, elected officials have issued proclamations for Mathematics Awareness Month, frequently in connection with special meetings and events arranged to observe the month.

-In past years a theme was selected and theme materials were developed and distributed, and groups shared their activities on the website.
+In past years, a theme was selected, theme materials were developed and distributed, and groups shared their activities on the website.

-Mathematics and Statistics Awareness Month information reaches thousands of faculty, teachers, students, parents, public policy leaders, business persons and other community members.
+Mathematics and Statistics Awareness Month information reaches thousands of faculty members, teachers, students, parents, public policy leaders, business persons, and other community members.